BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 Well if you look at the print window, you can see all the predefined variables/symbols of the ``Environment``/``Event``.
 Everything that we have to define to play a sound such as ``\amp``, ``\instrument``, ``\server`` is predefined.

-The ``\instrument`` is a default instrument that is built-in into SuperCollider but we can use our own ``SynthDef``, i.e., synth.
+The ``\instrument`` is a default instrument that is built into SuperCollider but we can use our own ``SynthDef``, i.e., synth.
-To use all the nice parameters our ``SynthDef`` has to use the correct arguments and we have to name them as intended.
+To use all the nice predefined parameters, our ``SynthDef`` has to use the correct arguments and we have to name them as intended.
 For example, the frequency should be called ``freq``, if we want to be able to sustain the sound we should use a sustaining envelope with a gate argument called ``gate`` and the amplitude should be defined by ``amp``.

 ```isc